Call for College Fellows

 - Full departmental course release will be offered during the corresponding academic semesters in which fellows are teaching in the Engagements.

-In addition, the College Fellows home department will be compensated $30,000/Fellow for every semester in which the faculty member devotes 100% of their instructional effort to the Engagements (Spring ’19-Fall ’20).
+In addition, the College Fellows home department will be compensated $30,000/Fellow for every semester in which they devote 100% of the instructional effort to the Engagements (or $120,000 for all four semesters during AYs 2019-2021).

-All research and service obligations to the College of Arts & Sciences and to the faculty member’s home department continue without modification.
+All research and service obligations to the College of Arts & Sciences and the faculty member’s home department would continue.

 How to Apply